daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 hdfs dfs -cat <full path to home>/part-00000 | sort -k2 -n
 ```

-And I will get the same results as we see in Linux standalone one.
+And you will get the same results as we see in Linux standalone one.

 <br><br>